Bidirectional Consistency Models: Methods

 The second term explicitly sets constraints between any two points on the trajectory.
 Specifically, given a training example $\rvx$, we randomly sample two time steps $t$ and $u$, and want to construct a mapping from $\rvx_t$ to $\rvx_u$, where $\rvx_t$ and $\rvx_u$ represent the results at time $t$ and $u$ along the Probability Flow (PF) ODE trajectory, respectively.
 Note, that the model learns to denoise (i.e., generate) when $u < t$, and to add noise (i.e., inverse) when $u > t$.
 Therefore, this single term unifies the generative and inverse tasks within one framework, and with more $t$ and $u$ sampled during training, we achieve consistency over the entire trajectory.
-To construct such a mapping, we minimize the distance In practice, without a pre-trained score model providing the PF ODE trajectory, we calculate $\rvx_t$ and $\rvx_u$ from the diffusion SDE, i.e., $\rvx_{t} = \rvx + \int_{s=0}^{t} \sqrt{2s} d\rvw_s,\rvx_{u} = \rvx + \int_{s=0}^{u} \sqrt{2s} d\rvw_s$.
-Unfortunately, simply minimizing \Cref{eq:hard_loss} with the results from the SDE is problematic due to the stochasticity.
-Instead, we map both $\bm{f}_{\bm{\theta}}(\rvx_{t}, t, u)$ and $\rvx_{u}$ to time $0$, and optimize the distances between these two back-mapped images, i.e., We denote this as a ``soft" trajectory constraint.
+To construct such a mapping, we minimize the distance However, \Cref{eq:hard_loss} will have different scales for different $u$ values, leading to a high variance during training.
+Therefore, inspired by \citet{kim2023consistency}, we map both $\bm{f}_{\bm{\theta}}(\rvx_{t}, t, u)$ and $\rvx_{u}$ to time $0$, and minimize the distances between these two back-mapped images, i.e., where $\bar{\bm{\theta}}$ is the same $\bm{\theta}$ with stop gradient operation.
+We denote this as a ``soft" trajectory constraint.
+Unfortunately, directly minimizing \Cref{eq:soft_loss_old} without a pretrained DM is still problematic.
+This is because, without a pretrained DM, we can only generate $\rvx_t$ and $\rvx_u$ from the diffusion SDE, i.e., by adding Gaussian noise to $\rvx$.
 However, $\rvx_t$ and $\rvx_u$ generated by the diffusion SDE do not necessarily lie on the same PF ODE trajectory, and hence \Cref{eq:soft_loss_old} still fails to build the desired bidirectional consistency.
-Instead, we note that when the CT loss defined in \Cref{eq:ct_loss_restate} converges, we have $\bm{f}_{\bar{\bm{\theta}}}(\rvx_{u}, u, 0) \approx \bm{f}_{\bar{\bm{\theta}}}(\rvx_{t}, t, 0)\approx \rvx$.
+Instead, we notice that when the CT loss defined in \Cref{eq:ct_loss_restate} converges, we have $\bm{f}_{\bar{\bm{\theta}}}(\rvx_{u}, u, 0) \approx \bm{f}_{\bar{\bm{\theta}}}(\rvx_{t}, t, 0)\approx \rvx$.
 We therefore optimize: Empirically, we found \Cref{eq:soft_loss} plays a crucial role in ensuring accurate inversion performance.
 We provide experimental evidence for this loss choice in \Cref{appendix:compare_eq_1314}.

 Finally, we recognize that the term $\bm{f}_{\bar{\bm{\theta}}}(\rvx+{t_{n}}\rvz, t_{n}, 0)$ in \Cref{eq:ct_loss_restate} and the term $\bm{f}_{\bar{\bm{\theta}}}(\rvx_t, t, 0)$ in \Cref{eq:soft_loss} have exactly the same form.
 Therefore, we set $t=t_n$ to reduce one forward pass.
 Putting together, we define our objective as